 When this occurs in rivers or streams, the assessor will first assess data from each station individually to determine impairment(s) (Figure 2.1).
 Assessment units with homogenous landscape features are presumed to have homogenous water quality.
 However, multiple stations within an AU may indicate discrepancies in water quality due to point source discharges and/or lack of adequate, or no, best management practices (BMPs) that address non-point source pollution.
-If discrepancies arise and the attainment conclusions for every station in the AU (based on most recent 3 years of data) are not in agreement (i.e., either all Fully Supporting or all Not Supporting), the AU as currently defined may not represent homogeneous water quality.
+If discrepancies arise and the attainment conclusions for every station in the AU (based on the most recent 5 years of data) are not in agreement (i.e., either all Fully Supporting or all Not Supporting), the AU as currently defined may not represent homogeneous water quality.
 In this case, the AU breaks should be examined and may be split appropriately, including special consideration of NPDES point source discharges, lack of non-point source BMPs, and available water quality and GIS data.
-The data will then be re-assessed based on the newlydefined AUs.
+The data will then be re-assessed based on the newly-defined AUs.
 Conflicting data from multiple stations in an AU will also be carefully re-examined and circumstances that may have affected data reliability evaluated.
 In the rare event that there are two or more stations less than one tenth of a mile (approximately 200 yards) apart, and grab data or chemical data for the same parameter are collected within a seven-day period from these stations, these data are considered replicates for assessment and the maximum (or minimum if the criterion is expressed as a minimum) value should be used for assessment purposes.

-When multiple stations exist on a lake or reservoir (e.g., one "shallow" and one "deep" station), they are usually sampled on the same day or within the same seven-day period.
-The applicable listing methodology shall be applied to the shallow and deep station datasets separately.
+When multiple stations on a lake or reservoir are sampled on the same day or within the same sevenday period, those samples are considered replicates and the most conservative result and/or the location that most closely aligns with assessment objectives for each designated use is assessed.
 If one or both datasets indicate impairment, the impairment conclusion for the AU is Not Supporting.
 If there are conflicting assessment conclusions, it will be noted in the Record of Decisions.
-The approach in this section is applicable to all impairment determination procedures detailed in this document, as well as all appendices unless otherwise stated.
+This approach in this section is applicable to all impairment determination procedures detailed in this document, as well as all appendices unless otherwise stated.